NicklasVraa/Color-manager/readme.md

 - [ ] Intelligent color inversion.
 - [ ] GNU/Linux binary (deb, flatpak, appimage).

-## Requests <a name="requests"></a>
-Until the release official release of Color Manager, I will be taking requests for recolorings.
-Simply submit a feature request, specifying what you would like to see.
-Please star the repository or consider donating, and I will upload your requested variant.
-Also consider showing the creators of the original artworks some love.

 ## Contribute <a name="contribute"></a>
 If you are experienced with packaging projects such as this for easy distribution, i.e. as deb, appimage or flatpaks, please contact me.